DevVj-1/Sub-Ringan-Framework/README.md

 > Subdomain  Discovery from everywhere including many websites☁:
 Quickly identify all subdomains associated with your target, providing you with a comprehensive overview.

-> fetch every live🕷 URL from every assets,subs,webs-db 🕸:
+> fetch every live 🕷 URL from every assets,subs,webs-db 🕸:
 Find and then Scan live URLs for potential vulnerabilities, ensuring thorough coverage of your target's web presence.

-> XSS (Cross-Site Scripting) Detection with inbuild and customizable polygot payload 🦄:
+> XSS (Cross-Site Scripting) Detection 👑 Reflected parameters with inbuild and customizable polygot payload 🦄:
 Uncover XSS vulnerabilities that could compromise user data and application security.

 >  one and only header base SSRF (Server-Side Request Forgery) 🔎 Detection: